KevinSalina/Frontend-Mentor-Flyo/README.md

-# Frontend Fylo Landing Page Feature
+# Frontend Mentor Fylo Landing Page Feature

 Project to create a **Fylo Landing Page** with only vanilla HTML, CSS.
 First attempt at creating a full landing page from scratch.